xai-org-shared/vendor-eval-kit/README.md

   -p /path/to/coding-eval-tasks \
   -m openrouter/openai/gpt-5.3-codex \
   -m openrouter/anthropic/claude-opus-4.6 \
-  -a terminus-2 \
+  -a openhands \
   -k 8 \
   --job-name vendor-eval \
   --jobs-dir eval_results
 ```

-(You can substitute terminus-2 with other agents as well, just make sure that they support trajectories output in ATIF format)
+(You can substitute openhands with other agents as well, just make sure that they support trajectories output in ATIF format)

 If you are calling providers directly (without OpenRouter), use the provider-native model identifiers instead: